Mobile Location History Connects to the Use of Google Maps for Navigation Purposes

-If you use Google Maps to navigate from place to place, or if you have agreed to be a local guide for Google Maps, there is a chance that you have seen Google Mobile Location history information.
-There is a Google Account Help page about how to Manage or delete your Location History.
-The mobile location history page starts off by telling us:
+You may use Google Maps to navigate from place to place.
+You can be a local guide for Google Maps.
+Either way, there is a chance that you have seen Google Mobile Location history information.
+A Google Account Help page covers how to Manage or delete your Location History.
+The mobile location history page starts by telling us:

 Your Location History helps you get better results and recommendations on Google products.
 For example, you can see recommendations based on places you’ve visited with signed-in devices or traffic predictions for your daily commute.

-You may see this history as your timeline, and there is a Google Help page to View or edit your timeline.
-This page starts out by telling us:
+You may see this history as your timeline, and a Google Help page to View or edit your timeline.
+This page starts by telling us:

 Your timeline in Google Maps helps you find the places you’ve been and the routes you’ve traveled.
 Your timeline is private, so only you can see it.